Markus Haaland

-Markus Haaland (born 8 March 2005) is a Norwegian football player who plays as a midfielder for Brann in Eliteserien.
+Markus Haaland (born 8 March 2005) is a Norwegian footballer who plays as a midfielder for BK Häcken in the Allsvenskan on loan from Brann.
 Markus Haaland is not related to Erling Haaland.
-His promotion to the senior squad in 2024 attracted attention due to his history as an active Brann supporter.
+He previously played for Brann and, when joining the senior club in 2024, attracted attention due to his history as an active Brann supporter.

+International career

+Haaland was called up to the Norwegian U20 team ahead of the 2025 FIFA U-20 World Cup in Chile.
+After a good Norwegian campaign, culminating in a quarter-final loss to France U20, Haaland played in all five games for the Norwegian team, starting four of them.